ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 - Feature files can act as contracts for acceptance criteria
 - Better reporting and readability of the UI tests

-Webview And Native context
-The AYS Mobile application is a hybrid application.
-Meaning it will be packaged and deployed as native app so we can access Native API's.
-But it will accually run inside a webview.
-By using Cordova our webview can communicate with Native API's (f.e.
-Camera).

-When the Camera is launched, we enter a Native Context, if we exit the Camera and go back to our Hybrid application we return to the Webview Context.

-Appium helps us to easily switch between these contexts since locating and interacting with UI elements are very different in both contexts.

-For example there are no DOM elements in the Native Context.
-To locate a native UI element you need to use an Accessibility ID.
-At the same time, AccessibilityID's are not available in a Webview context.

-TouchEvents
-TouchEvents like Tap / Swipe / Drag 'n Drop are only supported in the Native context.
-You can not use them in the Webview Context.

-**Investigation**

-While investigating and hands-on experiencing Appium for the first time, we noticed the following:

-- Native context is better supported than the Webview context
-- Flaky tests
-- Documentation can be outdated and is scattered around the web
-- Setting up an environment for iOS and Android took a lot of time initially
-- UI tests can differ for each platform
-- Sending key events can be very slow, which make test run very slow
-- You need good knowledge of Webdriver API's to write good tests
-- Debugging is hard, we mostly rely on console.log statements.
-There are remote debugging options with Visual Code, but I did not invest time configuring this.
-- Testing on Android needs to happen with Chrome Browser version 54+.

 **Cloud testing providers**

-The following providers offer the best support for Appium tests in the cloud:
+The following providers offer great support for Appium tests in the cloud:

 - Saucelabs (Only simulators and emulators)
 - TestObject (Only real devices, has been purchased by Saucelabs)
 - Kobiton (Only real devices, allows you to connect your local mobile device farm)

-We only tested one cloud provider: Saucelabs.
-Configuration was fairly simple.

-**To consider:**

-- Simulator startup on iOS is slow
-- Tests run slow
-- Simulators and emulators always start fresh (you cannot save any phone state, f.e. preferred browser)
+# Conclusion

+While investigating and hands-on experiencing Appium for the first time, I noticed the following trade-offs:

 - Tests can be flaky (Simply rerunning a failing test can make it succeed)
-- FET & ACC environments will not be accesible
+- Tests on iOS take awhile to run
+- Appium is slower than for example running tests directly with Espresso or XCUITest
-- Pricing (Kobiton is the cheapest)
+- Documentation can be outdated and is scattered around the web

-# Conclusion
+- Setting up an environment for iOS and Android takes a lot of time initially
+- UI tests can differ for each platform
+- Sending key events can be very slow, which make test run very slow
+- You need good knowledge of WebDriver API's to write good tests
+- Debugging is hard, I mostly relied on console.log statements.
+- Testing on Android needs to happen with Chrome Browser version 54+.

 For Android we are limited to recent Android API's and devices with Chrome browser version 54+, this means we can not test older devices, or devices with older Android versions.

-Device farms are less valuable because of this.

-Since we lack the experience writing Selenium / Appium tests, getting to know the Webdriver API's and writing tests will take extra time and effort.

 Setting up a local Appium server also takes a lot of setup and configuration, but this can be circumvented if you decide to go for a cloud testing provider like Saucelabs.

-But still, I believe Appium offers a lot of value because we can write UI tests both for Android and iOS using a single programming language, And It would definitely help with Regression testing.
+Still, I believe Appium offers a lot of value because
+- We can write UI tests both for Android and iOS using a single programming language

-If I had the time and budget to integrate it I would add it to our tech stack.
+- You can automate manual testing for multiple platforms
+- There are quality cloud testing providers out there to help you with all your testing needs

+And once you have everything set up, it works quit good.

 https://github.com/ryandegruyter/ordina-ionic-appium-protractor